IhorLeontiev/BlockchainIntensive2017/README.md

   version   Show version number and exit

 See more at http://truffleframework.com/docs

 2. For BASIC Truffle project
 truffle init
 Truffle console:
-//How to get accounts
+-How to get accounts
 web3.eth.accounts

-//How to get reference to deployed contract var metaCoin;
+-How to get reference to deployed contract var metaCoin;
 MetaCoin.deployed().then(function(deployed) {metaCoin = deployed;});

-//How to get balance of account 0 metaCoin.getBalance.call(web3.eth.accounts[0])
+-How to get balance of account 0 metaCoin.getBalance.call(web3.eth.accounts[0])

-//How to send coins
+-How to send coins
 var account0 = web3.eth.accounts[0];
 var account1 = web3.eth.accounts[1];
 metaCoin.sendCoin(account1, 1000, {from: account0});
 metaCoin.getBalance.call(account0);